The continuum limit of some products of random matrices associated with renewing flows: Introduction

-For the piecewise-constant-in-time velocity field considered in this paper, only the diagonal entries are non-zero; a simple calculation shows that they take the form
+For the piecewise-constant-in-time velocity field considered in this paper, only the diagonal entries of the velocity field's correlation matrix are non-zero; a simple calculation shows that, for $1 \le i \le d$, they take the form

-where the $b_{ij}$ are cosine series with positive coefficients, and ${\mathbf 1}_{I_{n,i}}$ is the characteristic function of the interval $I_{n,i} := \left ( t_{n+1}- i\,\delta t,\, t_{n+1}-(i-1)\,\delta t \right )$.
-If we multiply this identity by a suitable test function of $t'$ and integrate over $t'$, we see that the limit $\delta t \rightarrow 0+$, henceforth referred to as the {\em continuum limit}--- or {\em Kraichnan--Kazantsev limit}, following the terminology used in the fluid dynamics literature--- corresponds to a velocity field that is delta-correlated in time.
+where ${\mathcal I}_{n,i}$ is the time interval defined by Equation (\ref{timeInterval}) and the $b_{ij}$ are cosine series with positive coefficients.
+If we multiply this identity by a suitable test function of $t'$ and integrate over $t'$, we see that the limit $\delta t \rightarrow 0+$, henceforth referred to as the {\em continuum limit}, corresponds to a velocity field that, as in the Kraichnan ensemble of \S \ref{kraichnanSubsection}, is delta-correlated in time.

 Now, by virtue of Equation (\ref{jacobian}) and the independence of the $\xi_{ij}$, the transfer operator (\ref{transferOperator}) factorises as

 In this formula, the elements $N_{ij}$ of the Lie algebra of $\text{\rm SL} (d,{\mathbb R})$ are now realised as first-order differential operators associated with the representation $T_\ell$.
 Expanding the transfer operator (\ref{transferOperator}) in powers of $\delta t$, we arrive at